Prakhar1230/Excavate-Data-Science-Competition/README.md

 - **Regression Modeling**: The predictive model is built using Extra Trees Regression, a robust ensemble learning technique.
 We trained the model on experimental data, aiming to accurately predict Dmax based on various input features.

 ### Results
 The regression model achieved an impressive R2 score of 0.8669, indicating strong predictive performance and a good fit to the experimental data.

-This demonstrates the efficacy of our approach in accurately predicting the critical casting diameter of metallic glasses.
+### Dependencies
+- Python 3.x
+- NumPy
+- Pandas
+- scikit-learn

+### Authors
+- [Prakhar Tripathi]